This easy New England Clam Chowder recipe is loaded with bacon, clams, veggies and a host of other delectable goodies. Comfort food at its finest!

 Thick, creamy, and rich in savory flavors, New England Style Clam Chowder is a new favorite in our house!
 It’s a simple seafood recipe that serves up a super satisfying bowl of cozy goodness.
 Packed with clams, potatoes, bacon, and much more in a deliciously thick broth, it makes such a hearty dinner.
 Plus it’s so easy to make!

-Why You’ll Love this New England Clam Chowder Recipe:
+Why You’ll Love this Clam Chowder Recipe:

 - CREAMY: The broth is made with chicken bouillon and cream, it’s rich and delicious!